evert/evert.github.com/_posts/2023/2023-11-14-jsx-template.md

 framework, and each route/endpoint/controller is responsible for rendering it's entire page.

-To re-use things like the global layout, you use components.
+To reuse things like the global layout, you use components.
 A slightly fictionalized example of a page for us looks like this: